bernhardAxonIvy/doc/source/engine-guide/getting-started/_packages.rst

 .. note::

-  |ivy-engine| is provided in different packages:
+  Axon Ivy Engine is provided in different packages:

   * **Windows** Preferable package for Windows which comes with a bundled Java Runtime.